ubuntu11/Low-Voltage-BMS/README.md

 The general structure of the hardware PCB design is based on the following functional parts:

 * `Analog Front End (AFE)`, which is mainly responsible for collecting the parameters of the battery pack such as voltages, current as well as temperatures by using internal ADC measures.
 It could also control the current between the cells in order to avoid overloading and underloading, which is called cell-balancing.
 At here we pick [BQ76920](https://www.ti.com/lit/ds/symlink/bq76920.pdf?ts=1628676283263&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FBQ76920) from TI as our AFE since it has not only all the basic features that we need but also some other extra features e.g. hardware protection features, charge/discharge low-side NCH FET drivers, alert interrupt to host microcontroller, simple I2C compatible interface (CRC option)

 * `Inter-Integrated Circuit (I2C) Interface`, which is really crucial to realize the communication between our host microcontroller (uC), `TM4C123GH6PM`, and AFE ,`BQ76920`.
 Through the I2C communication, uC can read value from AFE register, send commmed to AFE or even write value into the register in AFE and AFE can also sent alert to uC so that uC could take an action to deal with the errors

 * `Microcontroller (uC)`, which is like the brain of the system and where we flash our code into in order to realize all the functions that we need.
 Here is `TM4C123GH6PM` chosen as our uC because it has lots of features to utilize and there is also a compatible [Peripheral Driver Library](https://www.ti.com/lit/ug/spmu298e/spmu298e.pdf?ts=1628540888902&ref_url=https%253A%252F%252Fwww.google.com%252F) on hand.

+* `FET Driver`, which is needed if we want to have a high-side switch control feature according to our AFE, BQ76920, and provides the advantages of avoiding ground disconnection in the system and continuous communication between the battery pack and host system.
+Here [BQ76200](https://www.ti.com/lit/ds/symlink/bq76200.pdf?ts=1629016585303&ref_url=https%253A%252F%252Fwww.google.com%252F) is chosen as it is directly competible and circuit design is also provide in both [BQ76200](https://www.ti.com/lit/ds/symlink/bq76200.pdf?ts=1629016585303&ref_url=https%253A%252F%252Fwww.google.com%252F) and [BQ76920](https://www.ti.com/lit/ds/symlink/bq76920.pdf?ts=1628676283263&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FBQ76920) datasheet.

     Here is an overview of how BQ and uC structured: